jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateBasics/task.md

     return a + b;
 }
 ```
-and use it to calculate the sum of two integers.
+and uses it to calculate the sum of two integers.

 The same process applies to class templates.
-The key point is that a separate function or class is generated for each type with which a template is used, which is why templates are a compile-time feature.
+The key point is that a separate function or class is generated for each type with which a template is used.
+This is why templates are a compile-time feature.

 <div class="hint">
-    Sometimes, you may face a template declaration using the class keyword instead of typename.
+    Sometimes, you may face a template declaration using the `class` keyword instead of `typename`.
 Both keywords are interchangeable in template declarations, and in most cases, you can use either.
 However, there are a few exceptions.
-For more information, refer to this article: https://mariusbancila.ro/blog/2021/03/15/typename-or-class/
+For more information, refer to this article: https://mariusbancila.ro/blog/2021/03/15/typename-or-class/.
 </div>

 If the number of parameters is unknown, you can use variadic templates.
 This allows you to create a function that can take any number of arguments of any type.
 Here is the syntax: